 INTRODUCTION

-The Atlantic Forest, a South America biome, is considered the world's fourth biodiversity hotspot (Myers et al. 2000); despite extensively inventoried, there are still regions with gaps in mammal samples.
+The Atlantic Forest is considered the world's fourth biodiversity hotspot (Myers et al. 2000).
 Deforestation has reduced the Atlantic Forest area to about 12.5% of its original extent, with 8.5% being represented by forest fragments of at least 100 hectares (SOS Mata Atlântica, 2014), and only 1.62% being represented by protected areas (Rocha et al. 2003; Bergallo et al. 2009).
 In northwestern of Rio de Janeiro, forest remnants cover only 5.65% (SOS Mata Atlântica, 2014).

 Small mammals (marsupials and rodents) are one of the most diverse ecological groups of Atlantic Forest mammals (Reis et al. 2011; Paglia et al. 2012).
 The Order Rodentia represents 32% of mammals of this biome (98 species), while Didelphimorphia represents 7.3% (22 species) (Paglia et al. 2012).
 Several studies of small mammals were carried out in the Atlantic Forest of Rio de Janeiro, but little information is available about the northwestern region of the state (Albuquerque et al. 2013), a region with few protected areas.

-The scarcity in information regarding small mammals occurrence in northwest of Rio de Janeiro is a problem for defining species distribution and the conservation status of remaining forest fragments (Bergallo et al. 2009).
-In this context, as part of an interdisciplinary study on small mammals' abundance and zoonoses, four municipalities were surveyed in northwestern of the Rio de Janeiro state resulting in a list of small mammal species with comments on geographical distribution and habitat association.
+The scarcity of information regarding small mammals occurrence in northwest of Rio de Janeiro is a problem for defining species distribution and the conservation status of remaining forest fragments (Bergallo et al. 2009).
+In this context, four municipalities were surveyed in northwestern of the state resulting in a list of small mammal species with comments on geographical distribution and habitat association.

 MATERIAL AND METHODS